Chim Chim Cher-ee: Parodies

-The song was parodied by song parodist Allan Sherman (no relation to the Sherman Brothers), using the song's same title.
-In his version, he poked fun at the American merchandise seen on TV commercials.
+The song was parodied by song parodist Allan Sherman (no relation to the Sherman Brothers), using the same song title.
+The parody pokes fun at the American merchandise seen on TV commercials.

 Supporters of English football teams, Millwall, West Bromwich Albion and Blackburn Rovers, sing a version of the song which is a reference to each team's local rivals, West Ham, Aston Villa and Burnley, who all wear claret and blue shirts.